yarafe/Test/Sentinel/faz-microsoft-sentinel.md

 ## Data Flow

-### FortiAnalyzer Integration with Microsoft Sentinel Scenario
+### FortiAnalyzer Integration with Microsoft Sentinel via Fluentd Plugin

 FortiAnalyzer seamlessly integrates with Microsoft Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
 Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
 For additional details, please check the following [link](https://www.fluentd.org/architecture).